Curious Cats 4 TNR

 2. It Dramatically Improves Their Behavior and Quality of Life

 Many "problem behaviors" are directly driven by reproductive hormones.
-Removing these hormones leads to a calmer, more content pet.
+Removing these hormones leads to a calmer, more content pet and community cats

-· Males: Intact males are driven by testosterone to roam over large territories in search of mates.
-This puts them at extreme risk of being hit by cars, getting into fights, getting lost, or being trapped or harmed by humans.
+Intact males are driven by testosterone to roam over large territories in search of mates.
+This puts them at extreme risk of being hit by cars, getting into fights, getting lost, or being attacked by other animals or harmed by human.

-· Spraying (Marking): Intact males are famous for spraying strong-smelling urine to mark their territory.
+Intact males are famous for spraying strong-smelling urine to mark their territory.
 Neutering solves this problem in about 90% of cases.
-Females in heat may also spray.

-· Yowling and Crying: A female in heat will yowl loudly and persistently to attract mates, which is stressful for both the cat and the owner.
+Yowling and Crying: A female in heat will yowl loudly and persistently to attract mates, which is stressful for both the cat and the community.
 This behavior stops completely after spaying.

-· Anxiety and Restlessness: The constant hormonal drive to reproduce is a source of significant stress for cats.
-After surgery, they are generally more relaxed and affectionate.
+The constant hormonal drive to reproduce is a source of significant stress for cats.
+After surgery, they are generally more relaxed and stay in their general vicinity of their home base

-3. It Makes Them Better Companions, Leading to Stable Homes
+3. It Makes Them Better Companions, and community cats.

 A cat that doesn't spray, yowl, or constantly try to escape is a cat that is much less likely to be surrendered to a shelter.
 Many cats are given up for precisely these hormonally-driven behaviors.
 By spaying or neutering, you are:

 · Securing their place in your home.
-You are removing the primary reasons people feel they can no longer care for their pet.
+A better community cat for a more peaceful neighborhood.
+Spay and Neutering removes some of the primary reasons people feel they can no longer care for their pets or want community cats in their neighborhood.

 4. It Helps Community Cats (Feral Cats) Through TNR